plex1/memoryMapProcessing/README.md

 These commands will generate the output files: ```MyTopLevel.v```, ```MotorControlPeripheral.cheby``` and ```MotorControlPeripheral.json```.

-We can now use [Cheby](https://gitlab.cern.ch/cohtdrivers/cheby) to auto-genrate documenation files.
+We can now use [Cheby](https://gitlab.cern.ch/cohtdrivers/cheby) to auto-generate documentaion files.

 ```sh
 # Generate html documentation